 Income taxation - companies and organisations

-The form of corporate entity of your company or organisation will largely determine its income-tax obligations.
+The legal form of corporate entity of your company or organisation will largely determine its income-tax obligations.

 Some entity forms including the limited company (Finnish: osakeyhtiö; Swedish: aktiebolag) and the cooperative society (Finnish: osuuskunta; Swedish: andelslag) are independently liable to pay income tax as taxpayers.
-Their receipts of income is taxed as income attributable to the entity itself.
-Corporate income tax rate is 20 %.
-If a limited liability company distributes dividend to its shareholders, the shareholder-beneficiaries will be taxed as provided by specific rules.
+Their receipts of income are taxed as income attributable to the entity itself.
+Corporate income tax rate is 20%.
+If a limited company distributes dividend to its shareholders, the shareholder-beneficiaries will be taxed as provided by specific rules.

-If the corporate entity is an association or a foundation promoting for the public good, any receipts of business income or income derived from real property will be taxable.
-If an association or foundation is not deemed as an entity promoting for the public good, it is liable to pay 20 % tax on all income.
+If the corporate entity is an association or a foundation for promoting the public good, any receipts of business income or income derived from real property will be taxable.
+If an association or foundation is not deemed as an entity promoting the public good, it is liable to pay 20% tax on all income.

 The profits are fully taxable as income of the owner-shareholder in the case of a self-employed professional individual, a self-employed business entrepreneur, or a general or limited partnership.
 The taxable income attributable to the operation of the trade or business is divided between a capital-income portion and an earned-income portion.
 Capital income is assessed at the 30-percent rate (> €30,000/34%).
 Earned income is assessed using the progressive scale.
 The income of an agricultural enterprise is similarly divided into a capital-income portion and an earned-income portion.